Speaking and Lectures

 My speaking gigs have included topics on organizational business transformation, human-centered design, and building sustainability within entrepreneurship + innovation.

-— Adobe 99u Conference: Tactics for Inspiring a Crack Design Team (2018)
+— Adobe 99u Conference: Tactics for Inspiring your Design Team (2018)

 — IBM Watson (AI): The Future of Cognitive Development (2017)

 — AIG Fresh Ed Panel (Parsons New School of Design (2017)

 — UXDI Immersive Instructor at General Assembly (2016-2018)

 — Being an Intrapreneur within an organization (2014)

 — The Green Festival, San Francisco: Transformation in Business?
 (2013)

 — This Way to Sustainability Conference: Ecocentricity in Cities (2011)

 — Resiliency as center to our livelihood (2010)